 Prior to joining UW-Extension, Danielle worked for the Clarke Square Neighborhood Initiative on Milwaukee’s Southside.
 There, she took a community development approach towards public health, and strived to meaningfully connect things like public safety, economic development, and social connections to health and wellbeing.
 She has a bachelor’s degree in Nutrition from the University of Minnesota, and attended Mount Mary University for her dietetic internship.
 She is *almost* fluent in Spanish.
 She never lets a day go by without walking her dog, and aspires to travel internationally at least once a year for the next 5 years.

-Kate Riordan, Healthy Communities Coordinator
+Meg Kilkenny, Healthy Communities Coordinator